Ragekill3377/Titanox/README.md

 - **Breakpoint hooks**: Apply upto maximum 6 hooks via breakpoints at runtime.
 -> Undetected*

+- **Opcode decoder**: Give it an address, it will use capstone and show dissasembly of that address and instruction.

 - **Function Hooking (by symbol)**: Hook functions and rebind symbols (fishhook).
 FUNCTIONS MUST BE EXPORTED!!!

+- **Virtual Function hooking**: You can hook any pure C++ class virtual function with this.
+A wrapper for @Aethereux 's MemX.
+-> Unlimited
+-> Must be virtual
+-> By address

 - **Method Swizzling**: Replace methods in Objective-C classes.